chonibe/coa-service/docs/sprint-customer-dashboard.md

-# Sprint: Customer Dashboard Implementation ✅ COMPLETED
+#å` Sprint: Customer Dashboard Implementation ✅ COMPLETED

 ## Objective
 Implement a comprehensive customer dashboard that links authenticated users to their order line items, NFC tags, and digital certificates.